apache/gravitino/rfc/rfc-1/rfc-1.md

 Disadvantages:

-1. Substrait is still in fast iteration, the spec is not fully defined yet, and the project is not mature enough.
+1. Substrait is still in fast iteration, the spec is not fully defined yet, also the project is not mature enough.
 So we potentially have the risk of breaking backward compatibility.
 2. Also Substrait lacks best practices, the learning curve is relatively high.

 Substrait’s type system can be referred here https://substrait.io/types/type_system/.